-Course Credits Credit distribution of the course Eligibility Pre-requisite title & Code Lecture Tutorial Practical/ Practice criteria of the course Protein and Enzymes 04 02 02 - -
+Course Credits Credit di istribution of the course Eligibility Pre-requisite

+title & Lecture Tutorial Practical/ criteria of the course

+Code Practice

+Protein

+and 04 02 02 - -

+Enzymes

 The objective of this course is to provide an overview of protein biochemistry to undergraduate students with diverse science backgrounds, since proteins are the most versatile functional entities in life with applications in various life sciences research as well as in industry and biomedicine.
 The biochemical, structural, functional and aspects of interaction of proteins will be introduced in this course.
 The course also aims to provide knowledge about enzyme kinetics, regulation of enzyme activity and diverse applications of enzymes in disease diagnosis and therapy as well as in industry.